avigil06/fp-javascript/Anectdote/README.md

 value, I know it will probably be a reducer instead of a filter.
 If I need to take that final result and transform it for a presentational piece, I know that I will have a function that takes the result of the reduce, and transforms it.
 If I start with the final transformation, I will usually end up writing an overly complicated function that will need to be refactored.
 Single Purpose functions really do make for cleaner code.

+# What is next?
+I would like to better understand function programming terminology and other core concepts.
+There are paradigms inside of FP that present solution scaffolds to problems based on the type of input and output requirements of a solution.
+I want to explore these next.

 # Final Thoughts
 In the end, I don't think Functional Programming slows my workflow.
 I believe I pick up a lot of velocity on the tail end of development by